John Barlow Jarvis: Studio work, composing and recording artist (1982–present)

 Jarvis relocated from Los Angeles to Nashville in 1982 and continued with his studio career culminating in several nominations for both CMA and ACM musician of the year.
 The list of artists Jarvis has recorded with includes Garth Brooks, Tammy Wynette, Shania Twain, Dusty Springfield, Bob Seger, Hank Williams Jr, George Strait, Reba McEntire, Jimmy Buffett, Lionel Richie, Steve Earle, Mary Chapin Carpenter, and more.
 He also played piano on the Elvis Presley Christmas Duets Album and performed with James Taylor for his Small World Tour.
 In 2011 Jarvis performed at the White House with James Taylor for the PBS special "In Performance at the White House".
 Jarvis has also performed on TV with Ray Charles and Sting.

 While continuing his career as a recording pianist Jarvis also composed numerous songs resulting in country hits for Conway Twitty, Waylon Jennings, Steve Wariner and Kenny Rogers and Dolly Parton, culminating in being awarded 2 Grammys for Song of the Year (1991-1992) for co-writing Vince Gill's biggest hit "I Still Believe In You" and The Judds' #1 hit "Love Can Build A Bridge".
 His songwriting success has continued beyond country music with songs recorded by Stevie Nicks, Taj Mahal, Bad Company, Cher, Westlife and many more.
 In 1996 his song "The Flame" was the closing song at the Atlanta Olympics.
 Jarvis was also nominated for an Emmy for his score in the TV show "Expedition Earth".
 In 2015 Jarvis wrote music for the best selling video game "Fallout 4".
 He has also contributed 26 tracks to Band-in-a-Box, the automatic accompaniment software program.

 Beginning in 1984, Jarvis recorded four albums for MCA Records.
 In 1993, he recorded his fifth album ("Balancing Act") for Liberty Records, and, in 2003, recorded his sixth album ("View From a Southern Porch") for Barlotone Productions.
-Time Magazine named "Whatever Works" as one of the ten best pop records of 1988. and music from "So Fa So Good" was picked as theme music for the 1988 Winter Olympics in Calgary.
+Time Magazine named "Whatever Works" as one of the ten best pop records of 1988. and music from "So Far So Good" was picked as theme music for the 1988 Winter Olympics in Calgary.

-As of 2016, Jarvis continues to tour with the Vince Gill band, which also features Willie Weeks, Paul Franklin and Tom Bukovac.
+As of 2016, Jarvis continues to tour with the Vince Gill band, which also features Jimmie Lee Sloas, Paul Franklin and Tom Bukovac.
 Jarvis continues to record, performing on works by Lynda Carter, Chris Botti and others.